13 Bathroom IKEA Hacks That Actually Work in Small Spaces

-Small bathrooms are hotbeds for clutter.
-Cut back on your Sephora products all you want—without the right organizational tools in place, a cramped bathroom can become your worst enemy.
+Cut back on your Sephora products all you want—without the right organizational tools in place, a cramped bathroom will soon become your worst enemy.
 For anyone struggling to control the chaos, a clever IKEA hack can be the saving grace your sanctuary needs.

-These 12 clever DIY solutions are reminders you don’t need to renovate to get a whole new look.
-Whether your weakest link is under the sink or your tiny shower needs a facelift, these ideas make the most of the Swedish retailer’s cult-favorite products.
+These 13 clever DIY solutions are reminders you don’t need to renovate to experience your space in a whole new way.
+Whether your weakest link is under the sink or your tiny, drab shower, these ideas make the most of the Swedish retailer’s cult-favorite products.

 The Luxe Vanity

-Mallory Fletchall’s original vanity was essentially just a large cabinet, so keeping the clutter to a minimum inside was tough.
+Mallory Fletchall’s original vanity was essentially just one large cabinet, so keeping the clutter inside to a minimum was tough.
 The Reserve Home founder scrapped the entire structure for a cabinet box with two deep drawers, a faux marble countertop, and a vessel sink (all of which adds up to around $295 from IKEA).
-Then she bought dividers and organizers that the company designed specifically for the slim cupboard, so nothing ever falls out of place.
+Then she bought dividers and organizers that the company designed specifically for the slim cupboard, so nothing is ever out of place.

-Kara Whitten refaced this formerly black unit by adding small dowels, held together with liquid nails, to the drawers.
-The one side of the vanity is still dark, but she plans to paint it cream so it blends in with the warm wood.
+Kara Whitten refaced this formerly black unit by adding new natural wood fronts and small dowels, held together with Liquid Nails glue.
+The one side of the vanity is still dark, but she plans to paint it cream so it blends in with the warm timber.

 The Farmhouse Vanity

-When this IKEA Hackers contributor was quoted $1,000 for a custom vanity, they decided to trim down the side panels of the Silveran cabinet (which was on sale for $88) so it would fit the depth of their existing sink.
-Next, they painted it with Benjamin Moore’s Mopboard Black and added wood legs to elevate the furniture.
+When this IKEA Hackers contributor was quoted $1,000 for a custom vanity, they decided to trim down the side panels of a Silveran cabinet (which was on sale for $88) instead so it would fit the depth of their existing sink.
+Benjamin Moore’s Mopboard Black paint and wood legs elevate the furniture, literally and figuratively.